 The last thing to consider when selecting antennas is deciding how many you need.
 Generally speaking, wireless cards have two antenna connections and you should use both.
 Although it is possible to get away with one antenna if the router or signal source is close enough, you should usually stick to the number of antennas recommended by the card manufacturer.

 Choosing the right wireless solution can be easy when following the above guidelines, and knowing your usage situation goes a long way to ensuring you choose the ideal hardware.
-If you have questions about which wireless card and antenna combination would best suit your needs, call Logic Supply’s highly capable technical sales team who will quickly identify the right wireless solution for your unique project.
+If you have questions about which wireless card and antenna combination would best suit your needs, call OnLogic’s highly capable technical team who will quickly identify the right wireless solution for your unique project.